palletops/lein-uberimage/README.md

     $ lein uberimage

-The plugin will report the uuid of the generated image.
+The plugin will run 'uberjar' on your project, generate the docker image with your uberjar in it, and report the uuid of the generated image.

 ## Options